jmmiddour/DSPT7-Twitoff/README.md

 # DSPT7-Twitoff
-A fun web application for comparing and predicting tweets
+A fun web application for comparing and predicting tweets autorship.